 Read the latest announcements from the RevenueCat team.

 Hey RevenueCat Community -- sharing a quick update to let you know that today we’re updating the Customer Support role to no longer have access to the Customer Lists feature.
 This is to ensure developers have control over which team members have access to aggregate business data.Customer Support collaborators will continue to have access to look up customers, review transaction history, grant promotionals, issue refunds, and delete customers as described here.Additionally, Admin and Read Only collaborator roles will continue to have access to Customer Lists.
-If you need access to Customer Lists granted for a specific collaborator, but cannot update them to either of those available roles, please reach out to our support team and we’ll be happy to assist you.
+If you have any questions regarding this change, please reach out to our support team and we’ll be happy to assist you.
 Thanks!

 Many of our charts can be segmented by a variety of dimensions to make it easy to compare performance between different criteria, and unlock critical insights about where the greatest strengths and opportunities in your business lie.
 Today we’re excited to release support for segmentation for Subscriber Retention so you can quickly understand how key dimensions of your business affect your customer retention.
 Here’s how it works:By default, Subscriber Retention will continue to be cohorted by subscription start month.
 This chart is currently cohorted by subscription start month to make it easy to see how your retention is trending for recent subscriber cohorts.
 Think of this cohorting as its own kind of segmentation: we’re taking one larger cohort of users (defined by the Date Range being viewed), and segmenting them by their subscription start month to compare retention rates.Now, with the option to change the chart’s segmentation, when you choose a different dimension to segment by (